kalyanhadooptraining/facebook-java-api/facebook-java-api/README.txt

 	are interested in committing your revisions/helping out with this project, please send an e-mail to aroth@bigtribe.com to be allocated a developer account with full access to commit new code.

+Changelog:

+	From v1.1 to v1.2
+		- Add JAXB bindings for all FacebookRestClient methods that return a Document.
+		- Add utility method to get the JAXB response object corresponding to the last API call made through the client.

+	From v1.0 (last "official" Facebook release) to v1.1:
+		- The 'Pair' class has been factored out of FacebookRestClient, and is now public.
+		- All object id's use 64-bit longs as their datatype to be compatible with pending Facebook platform changes.
+		- 'notifications_sendRequest' is marked as deprecated (it is no longer supported by Facebook).
+		- 'feed_publishActionOfUser' is marked as deprecated (it is being replaced with 'feed_publishTemplatizedAction').
+		- Add support for 'feed_publishTemplatizedAction' API call.
+		- Add 'TemplatizedAction' utility class to assist in creating feed entries through 'feed_publishTemplatizedAction'.
+		- Add ability to retrieve the raw XML/text snippet returned by the Facebook API server (note that this can only be called once per API call).
+		- Update/add javadoc comments.
+		- Provide more useful error messages and debugging output.
+		- Removed 'ExampleClient' sample application (removes spurious dependency on BrowserLauncher).
+		- Fixed varions bugs in 'PhotoTag' class.